underwhelmed-ape/monopoly_simulator/README.md

-# Monopoly game script
+# Monopoly simulation

-Approach:
+## Purpose

-A Monte Carlo based approach was used to estimate the probablilty of a player landing on each square of a standard Monopoly board.
+This is to document the process and results of the distribution of where a player lands on a Monopoy board.

+## Approach

-This involved simulating a person moving around a board over many games and counting the number of times a player lands on each space.
+A Monte Carlo based approach was used to create distributions and probabilities of a player landing on each square of a UK Monopoly board.
+This involved simulating a person moving around a board over many games and tracking the number of times a player lands on each space.

-This is influenced by:
+The spaces a person lands on is influenced by:

-* Two dice - Moving 7 spaces each go is more likely then moving 1 or 12 spaces.
+* Using two dice - Moving 7 spaces each go is more likely then moving 2 or 12 spaces.
-* Game cards - Community Chest and Chance cards serve to disrupt the normal movement of the game by moving players to specified locations
+* In-game cards - Community Chest and Chance cards serve to disrupt the normal movement of the game by moving players to specified locations

-Considerations: What constitutes landing on a square?
-For example, The Jail space consists of two spaces that have different rules to apply.
-For this simulation I will combine the time spent in either of these cases as one
+* Rules - E.g. Going to jail after rolling 3 consecutive doubles

+## Assumed Rules

+* After rolling 3 consecutive doubles, a player moves directly to jail after the third roll without moving first.
+* Once in Jail, a player must roll a double to leave.
+If a double is not attained on the third roll, the player is then moved to 'Visiting Jail' and the go ends.
+* If a player has a 'Get out of jail free' card at their disposal at the time of going to Jail.
+Then this is used in place of rolling and the go ends.
+* If a player lands on a community chest or Chance location and is further directed elsewhere, both spaces are counted, but does not add to the go count.
+Therefore the total number of spaces visited may be larger than the number of goes.

+## Considerations:

+For this project I am considering the spaces 'In Jail' and 'Visiting Jail' as a single space and have combined the number of times on this space together.

 Cannot simulate human choices.
 A person's decision to use a Get out of Jail card may depend on the stage of the game